saraswatnitin/IMT_RecommendationSystem/README.md

 # This repo contains -
-## Content Filtering Recommendation-System built on top of Flask Web Framework
+## Content Filtering Recommendation-System built on top of Flask Web Framework  --Use VSCode
-## Collaborative Filtering
+## Collaborative Filtering -- Use VSCode
-## SVD & ALS algorithms for Matrix Factorization
+## SVD & ALS algorithms for Matrix Factorization  -- Use Colab
-## Neural Collaborative Filtering for Hybrid Approach
+## Neural Collaborative Filtering for Hybrid Approach -- Use Colab

 ## Step 1 :